magdesign/PocketVJ-CP-exh/README.md

-# This is the ControlPanel 3.x for PocketVJ Exhibition 4.x
+# This is the ControlPanel for PocketVJ Exhibition only.

 ### (not compatible with any other PocketVJ Version!!)